Working with improvement actions in Compliance Manager

 Parent testing source

 Having a testing source of Parent doesn't necessarily mean that the action is automatically tested by Compliance Manager.
-For example, if the parent action's testing source is manual, then the child action will take on the status of parent action, which is a manual test and implementation by the organization.
+For example, if the parent action's testing source is manual, then the child action will take on the status of parent action, which is a manual test and implementation by your organization.

 To set up a parent testing source, follow the steps below: